-- Solving homework problems is the only way to comprehend class material - An electronic homework system has been setup for you - Details are in the material distributed today and on the web - https://hw.utexas.edu/studentInstructions.html - Download homework #1 (1 problem), attempt to solve it, and submit it → You will receive a 100% credit for HW#1 - Roster will close Wednesday, Sept.
-5 - Each homework carries the same weight - ALL homework grades will be used for the final grade - Home work will constitute 25% of the total → A good way of keeping your grades high - Strongly encouraged to collaborate
+- Solving homework problems is the only way to comprehend class material - An electronic homework system has been setup for you - Details are in the material distributed today and on the web - https://hw.utexas.edu/studentInstructions.html - Download homework #1 (1 problem), attempt to solve it, and submit it → You will receive a 100% credit for HW#1 - Roster will close Wednesday, Jan.
+23 - Note, this homework system had some problems at the end of last semester so it is possible that we need to switchover to Wiley homework system → Stay tuned!! - Each homework carries the same weight - ALL homework grades will be used for the final grade - Home work will constitute 25% of the total → A good way of keeping your grades high - Strongly encouraged to collaborate